iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.0.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.ascent.phr 2 reviews"/>
 </p>

+> Not been able to order a prescription for the last 6 months using app.
+Was fine before that.<br> :date: __2021-01-28 13:02:32__

 > login makes you go crazy and doesn't let you in<br> :date: __2021-01-22 13:09:48__